takatoshiinaoka/takatoshiinaoka/README.md

 [![Topa'z](https://img.shields.io/badge/-topa'z-61dafb?&style=flat&logo=Moo&logoColor=555)](https://topaz.dev/users/8759a409a9b82455a083e5dfaa4f)

 ### A little about me...
 I'm an **College Student in Fukuoka studying computer science🎓** I want to change the world using a computer.
 When I was looking for something I could do with a computer, I came across programming.
-Recently, I am interested in Cloud Computing & Artificial Intelligence.
+Recently, I am interested in Cloud Computing, Artificial Intelligence and Blockchain.
 <br/><br/>

 [資格一覧](https://www.credly.com/users/takatoshi-inaoka/badges)